Westbourne – St John the Baptist

 The arcades and tower were rebuilt in the early C16 and some dates are recorded for this work, though no obvious reason that would explain it, such as a fire, is known.
 A bequest in 1530/31 for the north porch (SRS 45 p318) suggests the nave was well advanced, as does an agreement to build the roodloft in 1534 (2 p124).
 However, a further bequest as late as 1547 for the same purpose (ibid p125) suggests subsequent delays.
 A year later roodlofts were forbidden, so this one may never have been finished, though smaller bequests towards ‘repairs and work’ continued until 1560 (SRS 45 p221).
 The battlemented tower is broad in proportion to its height, with a renewed four-centred west doorway.
 Above is a four-light window and the uncusped two-light square-headed bell-openings have transoms.
 Unusually, the stair-turret is at the south west angle, presumably because of the aisles each side.
 Inside, the tower stands on three heavy four-centred arches with two continuous chamfers, which may incorporate older masonry, and the chancel arch is very similar, though its responds are not straight.
 They contrast with the tall arcades, which have slender octagonal piers on high bases and single-chamfered heads that are also four-centred.
 The responds are similar except the square south east one, into which the arch merges.
 There is no clerestory, so the interior is dark.
 The roof with trussed-rafters and moulded tiebeams is contemporary.

 The tower almost certainly lacked a spire until in 1770 H Keene designed one (Peat and Halstead p166), paid for by the Earl of Halifax (Dallaway I p104) to improve the view from his seat at Stansted Park.
 Adelaide Tracy (I p15) (1850) shows it was less tall than today with crockets and a small gallery half way up.
-H Woodyer (AH 38 (1995) p219) had altered it to its present simple octagonal form before 1862, when Quartermain ((W) p274) shows it like this; Peat and Halsted’s date of the 1890s (p166) is thus wrong.
+This was recorded in 1851 by Sir Stephen Glynne (SRS 101 p304) but by 1862 H Woodyer (AH 38 (1995) p219) had altered it to its present simple octagonal form, as shown by Quartermain ((W) p274); Peat and Halsted’s date of the 1890s (p166) is thus wrong.
 The Sharpe collection drawing (1805) shows the main aisle windows much as today, but also a doorway and stair to a gallery.
 This was lit by three small dormers in the aisle roof.

 From 1862 the rector was J H Sperling, Sperling, an ecclesiologist and amateur architect, had rebuilt his previous church at Wicken Bonhunt, Essex unaided, though at Westbourne he used established architects.
 In 1863-64 E Christian restored the chancel (3 p83), (presumably at Sperling’s cost as he was rector) and again in 1864 Sperling advertised for tenders for the restoration of nave and aisles, under a further architect, B Ferrey (B 22 (4 June 1864) inside cover).
 At this time some £2000 were spent (KD 1899), but it is unclear whether this included all expenditure in in view of Sperling’s presumed obligation.
 Most windows and doorways were replaced and there was a new sacristy, but the C16 work, including the roofs, was kept, though it would have been held in low regard.
 One window was reset in an organ chamber south of the chancel, though the organ has since been moved to the south aisle.
 The north porch was replaced and there is now a south one.
 A screen that Sperling presented (Peat and Halsted ibid) is no longer there.
 There was further restoration work in 1890 at a cost of about £500 (KD 1899), but no details survive.
 P M Johnston did more repairs to the tower and spire in 1932-33 (CDG Jan 1933 p37).